Karl Hyde: Career

 Hyde grew up in Bewdley, England.
 He moved to Cardiff in the late 1970s to study at Cardiff College of Art.
 There he formed the new wave-synthpop band Freur in 1982 with Rick Smith and Alfie Thomas.
-The band released two albums, Doot-Doot (1983) and Get Us out of Here (1986), before renaming themselves as Underworld in 1987.
-In 1992, the band had relocated to Romford, Essex, after the addition of Darren Emerson to their line-up.
-After Emerson left the band in 1998, Hyde and Smith remained active as a duo, and have continued to record since.
+The band released two albums, Doot-Doot (1983) and Get Us Out of Here (1986), before renaming themselves as Underworld in 1987.
+In 1992, the band had relocated to Romford, London, after the addition of Darren Emerson to their line-up.
+After Emerson left the band in 2000, Hyde and Smith remained active as a duo, and have continued to record since.

+Karl Hyde has collaborated with Raymond Watts of Pig and is credited as playing guitar on the 1993 album The Swining as well as co-writing and playing guitar on the song "Shell" from the 1995 album Sinsation.

 He contributed towards the score for the London 2012 Summer Olympics opening ceremony, alongside Underworld's Rick Smith who was the ceremony's Musical Director.

 In January 2013, Hyde announced the release date for his debut solo album, Edgeland.
 It was released worldwide on 22 April that year through Universal.
 It was co-produced by Leo Abrahams.

 In 2014, Hyde collaborated with English musician and record producer Brian Eno on the album Someday World, which was released on Warp.
 The first single from this album, "The Satellites", was released in March 2014.
 Within weeks of the album's release, it was announced that a second album, High Life, would be released on 30 June (1 July in North America), also through Warp.
 In 2017, he collaborated with the director Simon Graham and the playwright Simon Stephens to produce the play Fatherland at the Royal Exchange in Manchester.